Alex Blackman

 Customer story: Investigating Lockbit activity for an M&A transaction

-In the first of two case studies, Tony demonstrated how dark web data can be used for due diligence processes for mergers and acquisitions (M&A).
+In the first of two case studies, Tony demonstrated how dark web threat intelligence data can be used for due diligence processes for mergers and acquisitions (M&A).
 A large automotive organization approached DigitalXRAID when looking to acquire another company as they were aware that this company was a victim of a recent ransomware attack.
 As part of their due diligence, they were looking for assurances that the company they were acquiring was not exposing them to risk.
 Through the investigation, it was discovered that LockBit claimed to have over two million of the company’s files.
 However, through the use of our dark web investigation platform, Cerberus, it was revealed that all was not what it seemed.
 The final deliverable to the client was a full report giving assurances that the data gained was not critical and greatly exaggerated by LockBit.
 Ransomware groups behaving dishonestly and inflating numbers – who’d have thought it?

 Customer story: SOC teams vs Malware – catching infostealer credentials in the wild